 There is a lido and for a small entry fee, you can swim in Lake Lucerne (which is very clear), BUT if you ask me, skip the lido and keep walking (or driving) another kilometer or so and you find the best place to swim in Lake Lucerne.

 At the very end of Hertensteinstrasse is a beautiful meadow, including some restrooms, where you can lay down and chill – go swimming, get a tanned, or whatever, and you do not even have to pay for it.

 But, regardless of the entrance fee, I love that place because it is a hidden gem in Switzerland.
 And since a friend and I discovered it a few years ago, we always come back there (dogs are allowed).
 Even on a beautiful sunny day, I have never experienced it crowded!

 Switzerland is one of the best countries to road trip and the region of Lucerne is perfect for driving.

 If you still have some energy left after your time at the lake, and if you have a car, you can just drive around Lake Lucerne.
+It is one of my top tips for things to do in Lucerne that is not a typical tourist attraction.
 The drive from Weggis to Vitznau – and back to Lucerne – is one of the most scenic drives in Switzerland and so it is not a surprise that it is also part of the Grand Tour of Switzerland.